Wick rotation derivation for weak values of the density and time-dependent density functional theory: Theory

-and $\mathcal{O}_w$ is called the \emph{weak value} of the operator $\hat{\mathcal{O}}$ for the pre-selected state $\ket{\psi_i}$ and the post-selected state $\ket{\psi_f}$ \cite{Aharonov1988, Dressel2014b}.
-We see thus that $n({\bf r},t,\tau)$ corresponds to the weak value of the position projector up to a proportionality constant, and $\mathcal{O}_w$ may be viewed as a weak value analogue of the local particle density at $\bf{r}$ given the pre- and post-selected states $\ket{\psi_i}$ and $\ket{\psi_f}$.
-Weak values are typically complex numbers, and are not bounded to the spectral range of the operator $\hat{\mathcal{O}}$.
-Weak values occur in many quantum contexts, such as representing classical background fields \cite{Dressel2014a} and quantifying interference phenomena \cite{Dressel2015}, while their real part provide best estimates of observables given known initial and final conditions \cite{Dressel2015}.
-Weak values also arise in the theory of weak measurement, where the pre- and post-selected states correspond to imposing initial and final conditions to the system measured with little perturbation.
-Weak measurements of the momentum enabled reconstructing average trajectories of photons in the two-slit experiment, while weak measurements of the position provide a direct access to the quantum wave functions; additionally, they are used in quantum metrology to obtain large amplification of experimental results (when considering nearly orthogonal pre- and post-selected states) \cite{Kocsis2011, Svensson2013, Steinberg2013, Dressel2014b, Lundeen2011}.
-In weak measurements, the real and imaginary parts of the weak value typically appear as the average shifts of the meter position and momentum \cite{Dressel2014b}, respectively.
-The polar representation of weak values is equally meaningful because the argument of weak values describes geometric phases \cite{Cormann2017, Ferraz2022} while the modulus depends on the geometry of non-orthogonal eigenvectors of non-normal operators \cite{Ferraz2023, Ferraz2024}.
+$\mathcal{O}_w$ defines a weak value at time $t$ for the particle density, corresponding to the weak value of the position projector multiplied by the particle number \cite{Aharonov1988, Dressel2014b}.
+Most generally, weak values are unbounded complex numbers.
+Nevertheless, they yield standard expectation values when $\vert \psi_f(t)\rangle=\vert \psi_i(t)\rangle$.
+They occur in many quantum contexts, such as representing classical background fields \cite{Dressel2014a}, quantifying interference phenomena \cite{Dressel2015} and as best estimates of observables given known initial and final conditions \cite{Dressel2015}.
+Weak values also arise in the theory of weak measurements and are used in quantum metrology to obtain large amplification of experimental results or to measure quantum wave functions \cite{Svensson2013, Steinberg2013, Dressel2014b, Lundeen2011}.
 The theory of quantum measurement is normally essential in applications of weak values as they arise in weak measurements, but there is no theory of measurement given or required in the present derivation since it is based on classical statistical mechanics.
 In classical physics, measurement can be viewed in an idealized way compared to QM \cite{Greenberger2009}.
-Also, post-selection is a priori not considered in classical physics since initial and final conditions are conceptually equivalent due to determinism.